SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/00-Lesson-Introduction.md

 **4. Blocks and Variable Scope**

-- What is variable scope?
+- What is variable scope

 **5. What is Debugging**